Fea-Sin/tr-comp/README.md

 ## tr-menu

-menu ui component for react
+Ui component for React using TypeScript